gleicon/ebook_cto_field_guide/index.md

 It is important to map where people don't want to work (the haunted teams), where are the heroes, where the real work happens and the territories.
 Yes territories, you may question why Team A has 30 people, all looking fresh and nice and why Team B have 2 disgruntled engineers.
 Learn this, it may be the reason you were brought in.
 By stretched managers I mean teams that should be split of managers accumulating teams.

-##### Work distribution issues: work that should be done elsewhere, duplicated work, prioritisation
+##### Work distribution issues: work that should be done elsewhere, duplicated work, prioritization

-The side-effect of siloed organisations (teams, tribes, squads) is that one way out of an argument is to duplicate work.
+The side-effect of siloed organizations (teams, tribes, squads) is that one way out of an argument is to duplicate work.
 This may be a strength or as most of the times, waste of energy.
 Look for work done within a tech team and/or by a product manager that should be automated or executed elsewhere.
 Mark it.
-Also look how prioritisation and escalation works.
+Also look how prioritization and escalation works.

 Who or which group call the shots ?
 How people know what to do.
 Look closely for slack channels that are used as "help" or "listening" channels with dynamics of people trying to get attention.
-Attend as many prioritisation and planning ritual as you can to gather field experience.
+Attend as many prioritization and planning ritual as you can to gather field experience.

 Try to understand if escalations are done through "old friends" or is methodical.
 By escalations I mean any decision that could not be decided by peers or stakeholders and go up the chain to the CEO or other executive.
-If escalations is how most of things are decided and can undermine the belief on any prioritisation process.
+If escalations is how most of things are decided and can undermine the belief on any prioritization process.

 ##### What is the priority definition between engineering and products ?

 Is there a set of rules for deciding what to do ?
 Are there teams that feel "priority changes every time"?
 Have you heard "I am no people manager, just X manager" ?
 Is there a good positive tension between engineering and product people to decide what to do ?
 Does product work sounds like project management and engineering as body shop ?
-Take a note, you may need to figure out a standard prioritisation process for everyone.
+Take a note, you may need to figure out a standard prioritization process for everyone.
 A good team is a team where everyone has a voice.

 ##### What is the decision making process (RFC, committee, go horse)?